-Is social media for small business really worth the time and effort?
+Is small business social media marketing really worth the time and effort?
 Does it deliver tangible results that matter such as sales, or at the very least enquiries?

-- Interesting, quality content is available in enough quantity.
+- Interesting, engaging content is available in sufficient quantity.

-- The business has the time and resources to publish and engage consistently.
+- Your business has the time and resources to publish and engage consistently.

-- The business can project an appropriate brand image/voice.
+- Your business can project an appropriate brand image/voice.

 What’s The Plan?

 Before allocating any effort to social media it is important to define objectives.
 Is it simply to raise awareness?
 Is it to help build backlinks to the website to help with SEO?
 Is it to generate enquiries?
-Or is it to build the business owners profile?
+Or is it to build your profile?